JerelRocktaschel/BBallPlayerStats/README.md

     - Ensures updated rosters are presented to the user.
     - Will automatically capture any changes to teams (new cities, moves) should one occur.
 * FavoriteModel is not truncated with a refresh.
 If a player is not active, the player will not show in the app.
 If the player becomes active again, the player will show and present an accurate favorite status.
 The NBA ID used for the player does not change.
+* The View Models are responsible for the each of their respective network calls.
+No network calls exist in the View Controllers.
+* Coordinators are used for navigation within the app.
+No segue logic exists in the View Controllers.
-* I am pretty happy with the number of lines in each of the TableViewControllers and the ViewController.
+* I am pretty happy with the number of lines in each of the View Controllers.
 The PlayersTableViewController has the most lines at 270 and the rest come in at 87, 106, and 131.
 I could make PlayersTableViewController even smaller if I moved out the UISearchController to a separate file.
 Maybe in a future release.
 * Admittedly, the ObjectAssociation stuff is a bit of dark arts s:hear_no_evil::speak_no_evil:t.
 Had to read up about it to get a handle on how it works.